 Who is stopping Governor from nominating Thackeray as MLC: Sanjay Raut

-Mumbai, Apr 20: Shiv Sena leader Sanjay Raut on Monday sought to know who was stopping Maharashtra Governor BK Koshyari from approving the state Cabinet's recommendation to nominate Maharashtra Chief Minister Uddhav Thackeray as MLC from the Governor's quota.
+Mumbai, Apr 20: Shiv Sena leader Sanjay Raut on Monday sought to know who was stopping Maharashtra Governor B K Koshyari from approving the state Cabinet's recommendation to nominate Maharashtra Chief Minister Uddhav Thackeray as MLC from the Governor's quota.

 Speaking to a media organisation, Sanjay Raut said, "Koshyari's affiliation with the BJP is not a secret, but this is not the time to indulge in politics.
 Thackeray is not a member of either of the two Houses of the state legislature.
 He was sworn in as chief minister on November 28 last year, and completes six months in office on May 28."